Captains of Industry - their stories

 Topline growth, bottom line growth, responsible growth, consistent growth and personal growth, what I like to call the 5 G’s.

 In closing, Rotterdam offered me a great start and strong fundamentals.
 But like everything in life it is not just what you hear, see or learn, it is what you do with it.
 Erasmus University Rotterdam combined with all the other non-Erasmus activities around the same time gave me what I needed to enjoy life and to give something back where I can.

-Director-General Foreign Economic Relations, Ministry of Foreign Affiars.
+Ambassador of the Kingdom of the Netherlands to India, former Director-General Foreign Economic Relations, Ministry of Foreign Affairs

 Both my grandfathers, my father and both my older brothers graduated in Rotterdam.
 So for me there was not much choice.
 But I really had a wonderful time in Rotterdam.
 Because I had a great interest in politics and economics, I chose to study macroeconomics.
 I also became a member of the student association Rotterdamsch Studenten Corps and I was an active member of the Economic Faculty Association (board member).
 During my time as a student I also spent 1.5 year with some friends to backpack in South America and Asia.
 And I was for three years assistant to Professor Carel van der Weijden in macroeconomics.

 I benefit every day from the economic thinking and the skills I learned as a student.
 I very much enjoyed my study, especially the lectures in macroeconomics and in history of economic thinking.
 My study at Erasmus School of Economics, and the international orientation in Rotterdam gave me a wonderful foundation for my career in the public sector.

 Director of CPB Netherlands Bureau for Economic Policy Analysis